Death Dictionary

 Stone concretion in the body, esp. kidneys, bladder or gallbladder

-Stopping of the Stomach
+Stopping of the Stomach constipation or other blockages in the digestive tract

 Strangury slow and painful urination